 We meet on both weekdays (morning til 1pm typically, weather permitting) and weekends based on availability.
 Sign up here: https://runsignup.com/jjtrail/Volunteer

 Let us know at our contact page here or via email at email@example.com if you are interested in helping out with construction or any other aspect of the project.

-In addition to the trail entrances from the schools there are also access points from Orchard Square Shopping Center, Michelle Estates, and The Meadows (Meadows access for residents and guests only, no public parking).
+In addition to the trail entrances from the schools there are also access points from Orchard Square Shopping Center, Michelle Estates, and The Meadows (Meadows access is for residents and guests only, no public parking please).

 The trail is open to the community and is becoming a well-used amenity for residents and visitors.